opencog/opencog/opencog/eva/src/README.md

 ===============
 This is a pre-prototype.
 But still:

-* `face_track.py` receives ROS messages about human face locations from the webcam + pi_vision subsystem.
-It calls methods in `face_atomic.py` to poke face-ids (ID numbers) into the atomspace.
+* The `face_track` directory contains code for visual servoing: it receives ROS messages about human face locations from the webcam
+  + pi_vision subsystem.
+It calls methods in `face_atomic.py` to
+  poke face-ids (ID numbers) into the atomspace.